A Love for Healthy, Life-Improving Smiles

-Raleigh has been my home for over 20 years now.
+The Raleigh area has been my home for over 24 years now.
 After completing my dental education in Chapel Hill and Hampton, I returned to Raleigh to work; I love calling the Triangle my home!

-Outside the office, I love spending time with my friends and family, exploring the outdoors, playing with our dog Otto, and of course spending time with our little daughter!
-She definitely keeps us busy!
+Outside the office, I love spending time with my friends and family, exploring the outdoors, playing with our dog Otto, and of course spending time with our daughter and son!
+They definitely keep us busy!

 Schedule your On Time Appointment with Dr. Sabine Schtakleff at Prime Family Dental today!